Régiment de Hull: Foundation and the First World War

 The first task of the 70th Regiment was to serve as a recruiting centre for the Hull military district.
 The regimental records show that the unit enrolled 2,108 men, who were subsequently distributed to a variety of battalions, including the 22nd, 38th, 41st and 57th.
-Although it was not mobilized for service overseas, the 70th Regiment provided personnel for the 230th Battalion (Voltigeurs Canadiens-Français).
+Although it was not mobilized for service overseas, the 70th Regiment provided personnel for the 230th Battalion (Voltigeurs Canadiens-Français), CEF.
 This unit of the Canadian expeditionary corps was formed almost entirely of members of the 70th Regiment recruited in the Outaouais.
-It is for this reason that Le Régiment de Hull perpetuates the memory of the 230th Battalion (Voltigeurs Canadiens-Français), CEF.
+It is for this reason that Le Régiment de Hull perpetuates the memory of the 230th Battalion.

 After a stay in England, the 230th was assigned to the Forestry Corps in November 1916 and went to France.
 This decision was made due to the high number of forestry workers from Hull, Quebec.
 The city of Hull was a booming city living off the lumber industry and most of the men enlisted from the 70th Regiment worked for various forestry companies, like E.B.
 Eddy.
 Before the war, England imported an enormous quantity of wood every year.
 And while the war had generated even greater demand, the cargoes needed were increasingly scarce as a result of German submarine attacks.
 This scarcity delayed the dispatch of reinforcements, ammunition, rations, fodder and other essential items.
 Canadians not only responded to the call, they set new production records.
 Over 70% of all the wood used by the allied armies during World War I came from Canada's forests.
 According to the official Canadian history, the participation of the Canadian Forestry Corps was "remarkable and contributed to the defeat of the submarine campaign".